MIT logo

 1. What sustainability strategies are you implementing?

-Preserving the innovation ecosystem goes beyond buildings and amenities; we are implementing the most advanced sustainability measures to ensure that we are good stewards of the neighborhood now and for generations to come.
-We’re committed to earning points as a LEED Master Site to be filed along with individual building projects, and projects will certify under the more stringent LEED v4 system for LEED Gold Ratings.
-In fact, Kendall Square at MIT will be one of the largest LEED v4 collections of buildings on the east coast and will incorporate the latest energy standards and sustainability initiatives.
+Preserving the innovation ecosystem goes beyond buildings and amenities; we implement the most advanced sustainability measures to ensure that we are good stewards of the neighborhood now and for generations to come.
+Our projects have certified under the more stringent LEED v4 system for LEED Gold Ratings.
+Once complete, it is expected that Kendall Square at MIT will be one of the largest LEED v4 collections of buildings on the east coast and will incorporate the latest energy standards and sustainability initiatives.

-We’ve learned a lot through engaging with City committees and initiatives such as the Net Zero working group, and we’re committed to continually revising and reevaluating design strategies to stay at the forefront of technical developments and improve environmental performance throughout this project.
-Our buildings will be designed to exceed local energy standards and the open space will achieve up to 70% annual average reduction in site runoff through storm water reuse and site infiltration.
+We’ve learned a lot through engaging with City committees and initiatives, such as the Net Zero working group, and are committed to continually revising and reevaluating design strategies to stay at the forefront of technical developments and improve environmental performance on all our projects.
+Our buildings are designed to exceed local energy standards and the MIT Open Space achieves up to 70% annual average reduction in site runoff through storm water reuse and site infiltration.